dcos/dcos/packages/adminrouter/extra/src/README.md

 * `test-harness/modules/open/test_*.py` for Open
 * `test-harness/tests/test_*.py` common for both variants

+#### Tooling
+Code uses some extra tooling in order to enforce coding standards.

+Currently it's only `isort` together with flake8-isort plugin.
+In order to properly distinguish between 2nd party and 3rd party modules, the `.isort.cfg` file lists all local modules in `known_first_party` config parameter.

 #### Debugging threads-related issues
 The fixtures, mocks, and all other features make the code heavily threaded.
 In order to simplify debugging a special signal handler is installed.
 It launches a